Table of Contents

 Why Pointwise Products are NOT Supported

-Only linear combinations (addition, subtraction, scalar multiplication) are exact on the same grid.
-Pointwise multiplication of two Chebyshev interpolants requires a grid refinement step and is not supported.
+Only linear combinations (addition, subtraction, scalar multiplication) are exact on the same dense grid.
+Pointwise multiplication of two Chebyshev interpolants requires a grid refinement step and is not supported by the arithmetic operators.

 Limitations